johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-06-18-azure-container-apps-bicep-managed-certificates-custom-domains/index.md

 }
 ```

-But the crucial difference is that _this time it should work_.
-At this point you should have a working managed certificate and a working custom domain on your container app.
+Note that the `customDomains` property of the `Microsoft.App/containerApps` resource now references the managed certificate and is `SniEnabled`.
+Deploy this template and you'll have a working managed certificate and a working custom domain on your container app.
 Huzzah!

 ## Conclusion

 I write this post purely to help others who may be struggling with this.
-I hope it helps.
-I also hope that the Azure Container Apps team will fix this issue soon.
-I'm sure they will.
-They're a great bunch of people.
+I'm assuming this is some kind of bug, and I'm hoping the Azure Container Apps team will fix it soon.
+I've raised a specific issue on the Azure Container Apps GitHub repo for this problem.
+You can find it [here](https://github.com/microsoft/azure-container-apps/issues/796).

 ## Attributions

-<a href="https://www.flaticon.com/free-icons/bad-habit" title="bad habit icons">Icon in image created by Freepik - Flaticon</a>
+<a href="https://www.flaticon.com/free-icons/bad-habit" title="bad habit icons">Pipe icon in title image created by Freepik - Flaticon</a>